About Rachel Singleton | UK Wildlife Artist

 Green Door Artists 30th Anniversary Exhibition, Kendal (2025)

-Wilder Lakes Exhibition, National Trust Beatrix Potter Gallery, Hawkshead (2024) — a collaboration with textile artist Jane Exley and oil painter Joy Grindrod, exploring the wild land and creatures of the Lake District
+Wilder Lakes Exhibition, National Trust Beatrix Potter Gallery, Hawkshead (2024) — group exhibition with textile artist Jane Exley and oil painter Joy Grindrod, exploring the wild side of the Lake District

 Art For Conservation